stwomack/FailingIsLearning/README.md

 # FailingIsLearning

-* Failure leades to fear
+1. Failure leades to fear
-* Fear leads to suffering
+2. Fear leads to suffering
-* Suffering leads to the dark side
+3. Suffering leads to the dark side

+OR

-* Failure leads to learning
+1. Failure leads to learning
-* Learning leads to options
+2. Learning leads to options
-* Options lead to success
+3. Options lead to success

 Failure is the greatest learning opportunity we can possibly exploit.